Increcrazer/Quantum-Information-Toolkit/README.md

 # Quantum-information-toolkit
-Functions realizing most theory in "Quantum Computation and Quantum information" by Nielson and some entanglement criteria.
+Functions realizing most theory in "Quantum Computation and Quantum Information" by Nielson and some entanglement criteria.